RosSlek/Covfefe/README.md

 # Covfefe
 "Covfefe" is a fictional coffee sales company created as a portfolio project to demonstrate practical skills in data analytics and business intelligence.
+The project simulates a real world BI workflow, from generating sales data to building PowerBI dashboards and presenting business insights.
-## Main steps:
+## Project workflow:
-#### 1. Create sales data using python.
+#### 1. Generate and prepare sales data using python.
+#### 2. Transform and model data in PowerBI.
-#### 2. Build P&L and sales data dashboards with PowerBI.
+#### 3. Build P&L and sales dashboards.
-#### 3. Create PowerPoint presentation with comments.
+#### 3. Present key business insights in PowerPoint.
 ## Final result:
 ["Covefe report"](https://github.com/RosSlek/Covfefe/raw/refs/heads/main/'Covfefe'%20report%202026%2001-08%20+%2009-12%20FC.pptx)
 ## Data creation: